Creative software design and construction has brought me great joy. I was lucky to have access to computers much earlier than most of my peers.

 I downloaded and built Nethack and played around with some small modifications.
 Just getting it to build on the PCs of the time was a challenge.

 - Document concordance, PHP 2003

 A friend wanted an online concordance (list of all word occurrences) for a large document.
-At his urging, I learned PHP and set this up for him in about a week.
+At his urging, I learned PHP and set this up for him in just a few days.
 This led to a many years of PHP development.